EclipsedMango/EclipsedMango/README.md

 ## Hallo!
-I like to code.
-I'm not the best at it tho
+I like to code, I'm not very good at it but I try.

 ## Statistics: